Diego Pozo

-Diego Raúl Pozo (born 16 February 1978) is an Argentine former football goalkeeper and football manager, currently in charge of Gimnasia Mendoza.
+Diego Raúl Pozo (born 16 February 1978) is an Argentine football manager and former professional player who played as a goalkeeper.

 Playing career

 Club

 Pozo began his playing career with Godoy Cruz in his hometown of Mendoza in 1995.
 He also played for Huracán, Talleres and Instituto before joining Colón in 2008.

+Abroad, Pozo had a stint with Chilean club Rangers de Talca.

 International

 On 20 May 2009 Pozo made his debut with Argentina in a 3–1 friendly match victory against Panama.
 The Argentine team was made up of players based in the Argentine Primera División.
 He also played the friendlies against Ghana and Haiti, as well as the unofficial friendly against Catalonia.
 Pozo had a poor performance at the aforementioned unofficial friendly.
 Subsequently, he was called up for Argentina's 2010 FIFA World Cup squad as the third goalkeeper.

 Coaching career

 Ahead of the 2019–20 season, Pozo was appointed manager of Gimnasia Mendoza.
+In June 2023, Pozo was hired for managerial position in Racing de Córdoba, where he is currently working.